Citrix ADC MPX 5500

-- Removable hard-disk drive (HDD) that is used to store user data.
-Appliances shipped before February, 2012 store user data on a HDD.
-In appliances shipped after February, 2012, a solid-state drive replaces the HDD.
+Removable hard-disk drive (HDD) that is used to store user data.
+Appliances shipped before February 2012 store user data on an HDD.
+In appliances shipped after February 2012, a solid-state drive replaces the HDD.
 Both types of drive have the same functionality and support the same software releases.

 - USB port (reserved for a future release).

 - Non-maskable interrupt (NMI) Button that is used at the request of Technical Support and produces a core dump on the appliance.
-You must use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.
+Use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.

 - Power supply rated at 300 watts, 110–220 volts.
 The power-supply fan is designed to turn on only when the internal temperature of the power supply reaches a certain value.
 You cannot see the fan turning on the back panel.
 What you can see is the fixed part of the fan that holds the spinning motor.

 For information about installing the rails, rack mounting the hardware, and connecting the cables, see Installing the hardware.